 In my next post, I'll provide examples and action steps you can put into practice to enhance your spiritual senses.
 One element of fine-tuning your spiritual senses is the practice of quiet.
 Below I have created a podcast that will lead you into a session of quiet listening.

-If you have a prayer request, a private comment, or a question, please email me at firstname.lastname@example.org
+If you would like to submit a prayer request, a private comment, or ask a question, please email me at firstname.lastname@example.org